 The season of rosé, pool floats and outdoor brunches is finally upon us.
 But what should you wear while living your best summer life?
-Lucky for us, these 30 ladies have got June style down to a tee (yes, many of these looks include T-shirts).
+Lucky for us, these 30 ladies have got June style down to a T (yes, many of these looks include T-shirts).
 Here are 30 outfits to inspire you each day this month.

-1. Beat the Heat in Light Colors
+1. Beat The Heat In Light Colors

 For the gal who loves a good monochrome ensemble, skip head-to-toe black or even brighter shades for white and light beige.
 Lighter colors reflect light (while darker colors absorb it), meaning they’re much better at keeping you cool even on the hottest days of the year.

-3. Add One Super-Vibrant Pop
+2. Add One Super-vibrant Pop

 How does one instantly spice up an all-white or -beige ensemble?
 With one big splash of vivid orange, electric blue or even highlighter yellow.

 Shop similar styles: Mango Suit Blazer ($130); Everlane Organic Cotton T-shirt ($30); Grlfrnd Karolina Cropped Jeans ($185); Birdies The Dove Slides ($130)

 Fact: You can never own too many little black dresses.
 This time, go ahead and shake things up with a lace number that shows a bit of skin.